Vortyne/pureRGB/README.md

 pret discord and pret in general for their original disassembly work on Red / Blue

-Vortyne - Obvious reasons

-metalflygon08 - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime: Mime Sr.
+metalflygon08 - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime line: Mime Sr.

 pokeglitch - creating pret_manager and making easier build to test changes.

-Gamez n' Gainz - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.
+Blazer - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.

 Zumi - share some knowledge about coding plus helping to prevent ROM bank overflow.